MichalisPanayides/Talks/Annual Review/Story Board.md

     - Hospitals: Satisfy waiting time targets
     - Ambulance: Efficiently distribute patients

-- Blocking times - used by ambulance service
+- To determine strategies of ambulance service need time blocked
-- Getting all performance measures
+- Blocking times of 2 hospitals as we vary the arrivals to them
-- Building a game theoretic interface
+- Point of intersection should be ambulance service strategy

 - Papers:
     - Two waiting rooms